Find the answers to your Space-A travel questions here!

 Click here for more information about flying Space-A on the PE, including a list of all PE routes worldwide.

-Spouses of active duty service members who are deployed 30+ days or stationed outside of the continental U.S. (OCONUS) are eligible to fly Space-A.
+Spouses of active duty service members who are deployed 30+ days or stationed outside of the contiguous U.S. (OCONUS) are eligible to fly Space-A.

 Click here to learn where you can fly, what paperwork you need, and how to sign up.